Skip to content

 Final Thoughts: It’s Not About Agile vs. Waterfall —It’s About Fit

 Agile isn’t bad.
-But using Agile when it doesn’t fit the problem, team, or organization can create chaos.
-Project management isn’t a religion—it’s a toolbox.
-The best approach?
-Pick the right tool for the job.
+But using Agile when it doesn’t fit can create problems for the team, project, and/or for the organization.
+Always remember that project management isn’t a religion that can’t be changed.
+The best approach is to pick the right tool and methodology for the job.

 Author Profile